aluxnimm/outlookcaldavsynchronizer/README.md

 ### Debugging and more config options ###

-In the install dir (The default is `'C:\Program Files (x86)\Gerhard Zehetbauer\CalDavSynchronizer'`) you will find the app config file
+In the install dir (The default is `'C:\Program Files (x86)\CalDavSynchronizer'`) you will find the app config file

     CalDavSynchronizer.dll.config

 In that xml file you can config timeout parameters and config options in the section `appSettings` After changing parameters you have to restart Outlook.

-- **loadOperationThresholdForProgressDisplay**: amount of sync operations to show the progress bar (default 50)
-- **calDavConnectTimeout**: timeout for caldav connects (default 90 sec), also possible via general option.
-- **enableTaskSynchronization** Support for task sync true or false
+- **wpfRenderModeSoftwareOnly**: When set to true, turn off hardware acceleration and use Software Rendering only.
+Useful if you have issues with WPF and your graphics card driver.

 You can also change defaults for some of the general options like CheckForNewVersions, StoreAppDatainRoamingFolder, IncludeCustomMessageClasses and SSL/TLS options, useful for All Users deployment, because general options are stored per user in the HKCU registry hive.